Wrong1234/Laravel-Simple-CRUD-Operation/README.md

 # Usage
 - Visit the homepage to view the project listings
+- Click the 'Projects' button to view all projects
 - Click on individual projects to see detailed information
 - Use the "Add Project" button to create new portfolio entries
 - Each project card has Edit, Delete, and View options